What are the Most Unique Things to Do in Toronto?

 Love Locks Sign

 Spelling out “Love”, this colorful installation in the Distillery District allows guests to add their symbol of affection with their own lock.
 You can bring one and sign it or purchase from a local vendor before adding it to the sign.
-Definitely bring your smartphone or camera to snap a few pictures!
+Bring your smartphone or camera to snap a few pictures!

 Pan Am Path